Use these free lessons to better you’re playing.

 When I first started I listened to many different players but did not try to sound like them.
 They had their way of playing and I needed mine.
-This is what you may find is the most fun about playing Native Flutes.
+This is what you will find is the most fun about playing Native Flutes.
 You should not expect to do it over night but as you play and learn your style will start to emerge.
-You can get aids like song books; play along CDs, and CDs with Lessons to name a few.
+You can get aids like song books; play along CDs, and CDs with Lessons, DVDs and You Tube videos.
 These can be helpful to some in the learning process.
 I found few of these types of teaching aids worth it but the best kinds are the ones were techniques are explained.
 Than again your just doing someone else's thing, to sound like them.
 So, watch out for the DVDs and You Tubes videos where the person demonstrating adds more techniques to the technique they are demonstrating (so they sound good).
 Mean while you're trying to still figure out what the technique is (so you sound like doggy doo).
 How good of a teaching add is that?

 The best care for you flute is to ask the maker, if that’s not possible I lean toward doing nothing.
 That’s because it may be hard to figure out what was finished used by the maker.
-Let’s say the finish is polyurethane, putting oil wax or both will do nothing to help.
+Let’s say the finish is polyurethane, putting oil, wax or both will do nothing to help.
 Its like putting Polyurethane on your deck then throwing down some wood oil to help just because someone had deck oil to sell.
 Be careful of products made just for flute care, the more you ask questions the better educated you are but just don’t ask the person selling the product ask other flute makers what they use, what they feel is good care.
 I do the standard stuff like no flutes in the direct sun that sort of thing (common sense).